sisteamnik/sitemap/README.md

 sitemap
 =======

-Generate gzipped Google sitemap and sitemap index with golang
+Generate sitemap and sitemap index with golang